Digimon Universe: App Monsters: Yujin Ozora

 Yujin Ozora (大空 勇仁, Ōzora Yūjin) is a 13-year-old boy.
 Yujin is Haru's childhood friend and a hot-blooded guy who is good with sports and is popular with the girls.
 His AppliDrive DUO's color is purple and white.
 It is later revealed that he is actually an android named YJ-14, that was created by Leviathan for intelligence gathering, and that the woman who appeared as his mother is actually a researcher of L Corp who created his robotic body.
 After Leviathan's body is destroyed, it takes over Yujin's body and gives Haru two choices: either let both Leviathan and Yujin die or let humanity be enslaved forever.
 Haru is about to choose stopping Leviathan, but Yujin takes back control of his body and makes that decision himself, dying in the process.
 Offmon (オフモン, Ofumon) is Yujin's Standard Grade partner Appmon, derived from an offline game app.
 He is voiced by Yū Shimamura.

+Production

+The development of Digimon Universe App Monsters arose from the perception that virtual pets had become outdated and that Digimon was increasingly viewed as a product for older fans.
+Staff noted that by 2016, smartphones had become popular even among children, leading to the decision to create a series centered on smartphones.
+The creative teams behind more recent anime installments had grown weary of using Digivices and the Digital World, and welcomed being "free" of both them and traditional Digimon in this new series.
+The objective of App Monsters was to "de-Digimon" the franchise.
+The staff stated that a conventional Digimon series "wouldn't stand a chance", but they retained the Digimon name to attract older fans—ideally to watch the show with their children.
+In a later interview, the staff said that 70% of Digimon fans had been "skeptical" after this announcement, and clarified that the goal was "de-Digimon" rather than "anti-Digimon".

 Media

 Anime

 The anime adaptation of the series began airing on all TXN stations in Japan on October 1, 2016, replacing Time Travel Girl on its original timeslot, and aired until September 30, 2017.
 The series's opening theme from episodes 1 to 25 is "DiVE" by Amatsuki and from episodes 26 to 52, "Gatchen!" by SymaG.
-The ending theme from episodes 1 to 13 is "Aoi Honoo Syndrome" (青い炎シンドローム, Aoi honō shindorōmu) by Riho Iida, from episodes 14 to 25, "Ai" (アイ) by Ami Wajima, from episodes 26 to 38, "Little Pi" by Ange☆Reve and from episodes 39 to 52, "Perfect World" (パーフェクトワールド) by Traffic Light.
+The ending theme from episodes 1 to 13 is "Aoi Honoo Syndrome" (青い炎シンドローム, Aoi honō shindorōmu) by Riho Iida, from episodes 14 to 25, "Ai" (アイ) by Ami Wajima, from episodes 26 to 38, "Little Pi" by Ange☆Reve and from episodes 39 to 52, "Perfect World" (パーフェクトワールド, Pāfekutowārudo) by Traffic Light.